Prevent Ostomy Leaks

-Use The Equalizer to apply pressure on the skin barrier to improve the bond between the skin and the appliance.
+When changing your ostomy appliance it is important to get a good clean bond between the barrier and you.
+The Equalizer is a tool to help improve the bond by applying pressure on the barrier.
 Press and hold for 10-20 seconds.
 It is flexible and works well with oval shapes.
 They come in 4 sizes and are reusable.

-To ensure complete ostomy leakage prevention, you need a good bond between the wafer of your ostomy appliance and your skin.
+To ensure complete ostomy leak prevention, you need a good bond between the wafer of your ostomy appliance and your skin.
 Just like any time you are trying to adhere one thing to another, you will want to follow these steps.

 1) Surface Prep.
 (Skin):